-1. Go to Settings > Profiles > Time Range.
-Click + Create New Time Range to add a new time range entry.
+1. Select a site from the drop-down list of Organization.
+Go to Settings > Profiles > Time Range.
+Click +Create New Time Range to add a new time range entry.
 By default, there is no entry in the list.

 2. Enter a Name for the new entry, select the Day Mode, and specify the time range.
 Click +Add to add a new time period, click Apply to save the entry.
 After saving the newly added entry, you can apply them to site configuration.
-To apply the customized time range profiles in configuration, refer to $\underline{4}$ .
+To apply the customized time range profiles in configuration, refer to $\underline{4}$.
 4. 3 WLAN Schedule, and 4.
-10. 7 PoE Schedule.
+10. 8 PoE Schedule.